Chinese era name: History

 The Emperor Wu of Han is conventionally regarded as the first ruler to declare an era name.
 Prior to the introduction of the first era name in 140 BCE, Chinese monarchs utilized the Qianyuan (前元), Zhongyuan (中元) and Houyuan (後元) systems to identify and number years.
+However, the Feng Shan sacrifice performed by Emperor Wu at Mount Tai in 110 BCE is also regarded as the formal establishment of era names in Chinese history, and Emperor Wu used it to proclaim a new era called yuanfeng (元封).
+Emperor Wu also introduced another era name when he established the 'Great Beginning' (太初 Taichu) calendar in 104 BCE, and while Western Han emperors thereafter had era names changed every four years, Eastern Han emperors observed no set interval and named them after auspicious events.

 Prior to the Ming dynasty, it was common for Chinese sovereigns to change the era name during their reigns, resulting in the use of more than one era name for one ruler.
 For instance, Emperor Xuan of Han used a total of seven era names during his reign.

 The Hongwu Emperor started the tradition of having only one era name for one monarch—known as the yí shì yì yuán zhì (一世一元制; lit. "one-era-name-for-a-reign system").
 Thus, modern historians would frequently refer to monarchs of the Ming and Qing dynasties by their respective era name.
-Notable exceptions to this "one-era-name" tradition included Zhu Qizhen who proclaimed two era names for his two separate reigns, Aisin Gioro Hong Taiji who used two era names to reflect his position as khan of the Later Jin and later as emperor of the Qing dynasty, as well as Aisin Gioro Puyi who adopted three era names in his capacity as emperor of the Qing dynasty and subsequently as ruler of Manchukuo.
+Notable exceptions to this "one-era-name" tradition included Zhu Qizhen who proclaimed two era names for his two separate reigns, Hong Taiji who used two era names to reflect his position as khan of the Later Jin and later as emperor of the Qing dynasty, as well as Puyi who adopted three era names in his capacity as emperor of the Qing dynasty and subsequently as ruler of Manchukuo.